10 Ways To Make Your Virtual Meetings More Successful

 Business leaders and employees are holding virtual meetings more than ever.
 Despite the cost-saving and other advantages, virtual meetings versus in-person meetings have their challenges.
 One of the largest is because participants cannot bond in the same way as they do when they are sitting across the table from one another.

-In the new book, The Collaboration Imperative, co-authors Ron Ricci and Carl Wiese, recommend you follow these 10 tips for making your virtual meeting successful, particularly when you are leading the meeting:
+In the book, The Collaboration Imperative, co-authors Ron Ricci and Carl Wiese, recommend you follow these 10 tips for making your virtual meeting successful, particularly when you are leading the meeting:

 - Before the meeting, make sure attendees have all the preparation materials they will need and the time to review them.